MegadreamsBE/mta-gb/README.md

 ## TODO
 (This is not a full list)
 - Add sound support.
-- Improve debugging tools by using a proper dxGUI.
+- Improve debugging tools
-- Improve GPU timings.
+- Improve GPU timings
+- Improve timer accuracy
-- Add save states.
+- Add per-game support to save states
-- Add missing memory banks and improve existing ones.
+- Add missing memory banks and improve existing ones
+- Add interface to load a game instead of having it hardcoded

 ## Known Problems
 (This is not a full list)